Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Until the feature is fully rolled out and an API is available, you can disable the feature with a registry key.
 This forces Outlook for Windows to use the well-known file based approach and ensures full compatibility with this script.

 For details, please see <a href="https://support.microsoft.com/en-us/office/outlook-roaming-signatures-420c2995-1f57-4291-9004-8f6f97c54d15?ui=en-us&rs=en-us&ad=us" target="_blank">this Microsoft article</a>.

+Since Q4 2021, the roaming signature feature appears and disappears on Outlook Web of cloud mailboxes and in  Outlook on Windows.
+There is still no hint of an API, or a way to disable it on the server.
+When multiple signatures in Outlook Web are enabled, Set-OutlookSignatures can successfully set the signature in Outlook Web, but the signature is ignored.
+There is no programmatic way to detect or change this behavior.
+The same is valid for the Exchange Online PowerShell-Cmdlet Set-MailboxMessageConfiguration, so it seems different Microsoft teams work on a different development and release schedule.